Rangers vs. White Sox Player Props Betting Odds

 Garcia Stats

-- Garcia enters this game looking to extend his three-game hit streak.
-In his last five games he is batting .333 with two doubles, five walks and three RBI.
+- Garcia heads into this game looking to extend his four-game hit streak.
+In his last five games he is hitting .333 with two doubles, a home run, five walks and three RBI.

 Garcia Recent Games